dreamfactorysoftware/platform-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-Javascript-tags-with-QuBiT-OpenTag.md

 </script>
 ```

 The above code is  straightforward: it examines the `Events` object in the `Universal Variable` and takes its length.
 It then cycles through each `Event` in the `Events` object: if the type of event is `struct`, it calls the SnowPlow event tracker (using `_snaq.push('trackEvent'...)`), passing in the relevant values stored in the `Universal Variable` into SnowPlow.
-Afterwardsm it removes the reported event from the list: this prevents an event that occured once being reported twice.
-(If e.g. a number of AJAX events occur on a page.)
+Afterwards it removes the reported event from the list: this prevents an event that occured once being reported twice.
+(If e.g. a number of AJAX events occur on a page in quick succession.)

 [[/setup-guide/images/opentag/15.png]]

 #### 2.2.3 Ensuring that the event tracking tag only fires _after_ the page tracking tag has fired

-The last step in the event tracking setup is optional but recommended: we should tell OpenTag to only fire event tracking tags _after_ the SnowPlow PageTracker tag has fired on a page: the reason is that it is this file that loads `sp.js`, which contains the `trackEvent` function that is called here.
+The last step in the event tracking setup is optional but recommended: we should tell OpenTag to only fire event tracking tags _after_ the SnowPlow PageTracker tag has fired on a page: the reason is that it is this file that loads `sp.js`, which contains the `trackEvent` function that is called in the tag.

 Declaring the depedency in OpenTag is easy: in the toolbar under **Advanced Features** click on the **Dependencies** Tab.
 A list of available scripts will be shown on the left: select the SnowPlow PageTracker as shown below, and then save the save the changes.